CamiKubaSilva/CamiKubaSilva/README.md

 Here are some ideas to get you started:

 - 🌱 I’m always learning new coding languages
-- 📫 How to reach me: call me when you want call me when you need call me in the morning Ill be on the way
+- 📫 How to reach me: camikubasilva@gmail.com
-- JK!
-You can reach me on my e-mail: camikubasilva@gmail.com
-- ⚡ Fun fact: I use different keyboards for coding and gaming

 </div>
 <div align="center">